 Don’t cause trouble for yourself by stirring up someone or a situation that isn’t causing you problems at the moment.
 If your enemy or a certain circumstance is quiet, let it alone.

-This goes along with the Bible verse Proverbs 26:17 “He that passeth by, and meddleth with strife belonging not to him, is like one that taketh a dog by the ears.”
+This is in accordance with the Bible verse Proverbs 26:17: “He that passeth by, and meddleth with strife belonging not to him, is like one that taketh a dog by the ears.”

 Life is simpler when you plow around the stump

-When clearing land by hand, it was difficult to remove large stumps.
-Often farmers would simply plow around it to get the bigger job of planting crops done.
-Then as time allowed, they’d come back and work on removing the stump.
+Large stumps were difficult to remove when clearing land by hand.
+Farmers would often plow around them to finish the bigger job of planting crops.
+Then, as time allowed, they’d come back and work on removing the stump.

-This is used in life to recognize there are some things we have to let go of and not waste time and energy on.
-As you grow in experience and wisdom, you’ll be able to come back to the problem or situation and deal with it effectively.
+This is used in life to recognize that there are some things we must let go of and not waste time and energy on.
+As you grow in experience and wisdom, you can return to the problem or situation and deal with it effectively.

 Don’t do a rain dance if you don’t see clouds